-By defaut the pull point keep alive is controlled via the PullMessages operation.
-In this case the default relative timeout of 60 seconds is automatically prolonged by each consectuive PullMessages operation on the pull point.
+By default the pull point keep alive is controlled via the PullMessages operation.
+In this case, after a PullMessages response is returned, the subscription should be active for at least the timeout specified in the PullMessages request.

 If a client wants to control the pull point lifetime via Renew calls it shall use the optional parameter InitialTerminationTime.
 A device shall support an absolute time value specified in utc as well as a relative time value for the InitialTerminationTime parameter.
 A device shall respond both parameters CurrentTime and TerminationTime as utc using the 'Z' indicator.